VladimirMakaev/cqrs-journey-doc/Journey_04_ExtendingEnhancing.markdown

 ## Record Locators

-The system uses **Access Codes** instead of passwords to avoid the overhead for the registrant of setting up an account with the system.
+The system uses **Access Codes** instead of passwords to avoid the overhead for the Registrant of setting up an account with the system.
-Many registrants may use the system only once, so there is no need to create a permanent account with a user ID and a password.
+Many Registrants may use the system only once, so there is no need to create a permanent account with a user ID and a password.

-The system needs to be able to retrieve order information quickly based on the registrant's email address and access code.
-To provide a minimum level of security, the access codes that the system generates should not be predictable, and the order information that registrants can retrieve should not contain any sensitive information.
+The system needs to be able to retrieve order information quickly based on the Registrant's email address and access code.
+To provide a minimum level of security, the access codes that the system generates should not be predictable, and the order information that Registrants can retrieve should not contain any sensitive information.

 ## Querying the Read-side